itzpere/stamp-forge/README.md

 - **Enable ironing** on top-most surfaces in your slicer for a smooth finish on the stamp face
 - Use a relatively high infill (40%+) for durability
 - Consider printing with a flexible material for better stamping results
+- A shore hardness of 95A works well for most stamping applications

 ## ⚠️ Known Issues